Effective Date: April 14, 2003

 Who Will Follow This Notice

-- any physician who is a member of the Medical Staff and involved in your care
+- Any physician who is a member of Woman’s Hospital medical staff or any allied health professional involved in your care;

-- In addition satellite locations may share medical information with each other for treatment, payment, or other hospital operational purposes described in this notice.
+In addition, satellite locations may share medical information with each other for treatment, payment or other hospital operation purposes described in this notice.

-This notice applies to all of the records of your care generated by the hospital, whether made by hospital personnel or your personal physician.
-He or she may have different policies or notices regarding the use and disclosure of your medical information created in the doctor’s office or clinic.
+This notice applies to all of the records of your care generated by the hospital, whether made by hospital personnel or your personal physician, including billing-related information.
+Your personal physician may have different policies or notices regarding the use and disclosure of your medical information created in his or her office or clinic.

 Notice of Organized Health Care Arrangement